-Susan Granger’s review of “The Assignment” (Lionsgate/Saban Films)
+Susan Granger’s review of “Early Man” (Summit Entertainment/Lionsgate)

-On the Granger Movie Gauge of 1 to 10, “The Assignment” is a titillating, trashy 3, an audacious excuse for a lurid killing spree.
+On the Grange Movie Gauge of 1 to 10, “Early Man” is a silly 6, a primeval disappointment.